PREVIEW: Luton Town v Crewe Alexandra

 Friendly faces: Hatters defender Alan Sheehan spent two months on loan at Crewe Alexandra from Leeds United in the 2008-09 campaign, playing three times for the club.

-Played for both: Defender Efe Sodje joined Luton on a free transfer in August 1999, playing 14 times until being loaned to Colchester and then signed for Crewe in July 2000, going on to feature in over 100 games for the Railwaymen.
+Played for both: Defender Efe Sodje joined Luton on a free transfer in August 1999, playing 14 times for the club in total until being loaned to Colchester and then signed for Crewe in July 2000, going on to play over 100 times for the Railwaymen.

 One to watch: Ryan Lowe - veteran striker who despite being 38 years old, still knows exactly where the goal is, having netted six already this term during his second stint at Gresty Road, forming a good partnership with Chris Dagnall.